acyeh-lab/microbes/gut_reference/readme.md

 ## Human gut reference database
 - Compiled from: https://gmrepo.humangut.info/home
 - Deposited here (generated 2/3/25): ```/fh/fast/hill_g/Albert/Bacterial_Taxonomy/Human_Gut_Reference/GMREPO_relative_abundance_of_all_species_genus_in_all_phenotypes_summary.tsv```
 - The file "human_gut_reference_database.csv" is a curated dataset from the above reference.
-It includes all bacteria that occured in at least 2 samples of a given diseaes group and only taxa that occurred in > 0.01%.
+It includes all bacteria that occurred in at least 2 samples of a given disease group and only taxa that occurred in > 0.01%.
 - The file "taxon_ids.txt" contains just the taxon ids, and is used to download the corresponding genomes below.

 ## Download references using NCBI taxon ID